The Neurochemical Decision Cycle: Why Your Choices Don’t Start from Neutral

 Most CEOs believe they make decisions through logic — that strategy, data, and experience lead the process.
 But every decision begins in a body and brain already biased by what came before.
 The confidence you feel in a boardroom, the urgency that drives a new initiative, or the […]

-Reward-Driven Momentum: Why Conviction Often Arrives Before Logic
+Dopamine-Driven Momentum: Why Conviction Often Arrives Before Logic

 Most CEOs trust their conviction.
 That deep sense of “this feels right” has built companies, driven bold decisions, and carried teams through uncertainty.
 Yet the same conviction that powers progress can also protect blind spots — not because of arrogance or ignorance, but because of chemistry.
 The system […]